 Innocent-sounding exclusions in cyber insurance policies — the most common of which is an exclusion of cyberattack by rogue employees — can end up being quite costly.
 For example, a disgruntled clerical employee could download multiple customer files to a thumb drive upon exiting the company, leaving the firm on the hook for hefty notification costs.

 Having a cyber insurance policy that excludes careless employee actions is like having a fire insurance policy that excludes fires caused by a faulty toaster — that’s when you need the policy most.
 Many cyber insurance policies require perfectly good controls, such as encrypting and changing your passwords frequently.
 The problem is that companies don’t always follow these practices — and a rogue employee who is willing to breach your data likely won’t, either.

 What does cyber insurance cost?

-More than 60 carriers offer stand-alone cyber insurance policies, according to a recently released white paper from the Insurance Information Institute.
+More than 60 carriers offer stand-alone cyber insurance policies, according to a 2015 white paper from the Insurance Information Institute.
 That said, cyber insurance is typically a rider to your general business insurance, which means the cost of the rider will vary depending on your overall insurance package.
 Doing your due diligence and reading the fine print is mandatory when shopping for a cyber insurance policy that can give you the level of protection you need.

 What are policy limits?